 Minimizes Pressure Ulcers

-This tells you the percentage of residents who suffered from a pressure ulcer.
-Pressure ulcers are skin damage due to remaining in the same position for too long.
+This tells you the percent of residents who suffered from a pressure ulcer.
+Pressure ulcers are considered by many experts to be an indicator of the quality of nursing care .
+Pressure ulcers, which are also referred to as bed sores, are often caused by patients staying in one position for too long.

 Minimizes Serious Falls